US National Parks to Visit With Kids

 The epic sandstone landscape and tall canyon walls at Zion National Park offer an out-of-this-world and almost Jurassic Park like experience in which your kids’ imaginations can run wild.

-One of the best hikes in the park to do with kids (which is fun for kids and adults alike) is hiking The Narrows, which is a beautiful, tall canyon hike where you get to hike through shallow water your entire hike.
+The Narrows is one of the best hikes to explore when visiting Zion National Park with kids (which is fun for kids and adults alike).
+It’s a beautiful, tall canyon hike where you get to hike through shallow water your entire hike.
 It’s a unique experience that you’re not likely to come by at most parks, and is a great hike even if you happen to be visiting in the heat of the summertime.

 If your kids are older and you feel OK with them hiking on narrow and steep hiking trails, then Angel’s Landing can also provide a fun, and challenging hiking opportunity.
 I don’t recommend doing Angel’s Landing with small children though.
 It could easily be a dangerous hike with small children.